Top Rated Restaurants in Paterson, NJ | Halal & Arabic

 What Makes a Great Arabic Restaurant in Paterson, NJ

-A good Arabic restaurant in Paterson NJ isn’t hard to identify once you know the signs.
+A good Arabic restaurant in Paterson, NJ, isn’t hard to identify once you know the signs.

 The bread situation.
 Fresh pita or taboon bread, made in-house and served warm, is the baseline for any serious Middle Eastern kitchen.
 If the bread arrives cold or comes out of a bag, the rest of the meal tends to follow a similar pattern.